onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.projectAllDirs(a, s, vect=['nx','ny','nz'], oriented=0)

+    ..
+A1.O0.D0

     Project a surface mesh a onto a set of surfaces s according to a vector defined for each point of the mesh a.
     If oriented=0, both directions are used for projection, else the vector direction is used.

     Exists also as an in-place version (_projectAllDirs) which modifies a and returns None.

-    :param a:  initial surface mesh, containing the vector fields
+    :param a: input surface mesh, containing the vector fields
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param s: projection surface
-    :type s: [array or list of arrays] or [zone or list of zones]
+    :type s: [array,list of arrays] or [zone,list of zones]
     :param vect: vector component names
     :type vect: list of 3 strings
     :param oriented: 0 for projection in the vector direction and also in its opposite direction
     :type oriented: integer (0 or 1)
     :return: projected mesh
-    :rtype: same as a
+    :rtype: identical to input

     *Example of use:*

-    * `Project a mesh (array) <Examples/Initiator/projectAllDirs.py>`_:
+    * `Project a mesh (array) <Examples/Transform/projectAllDirs.py>`_:

     .. literalinclude:: ../build/Examples/Transform/projectAllDirs.py